BlueBrain/nexus/README.md

 1. Register and manage neuroscience relevant entity types through schemas that can reuse or extend community defined schemas (e.g. schema.org, bioschema.org, W3C-PROV) and ontologies (e.g. brain parcellation schemes, cell types, taxonomy).

-2. Submit data to the platform and describe its provenance using the W3C PROV model.
+2. Submit data to the platform and describe their provenance using the W3C PROV model.
 Provenance is about how data or things are generated (e.g. protocols, methods used...), when (e.g. timeline) and by whom (e.g. people, software...).
 Provenance supports the data reliability and quality assessment as well as enables workflow reproducibility.
 Platform users can submit data either through web forms or programmatic interfaces.

 3. Discover, reuse and derive high-quality neuroscience data generated within and outside the platform for the purpose of driving their own scientific endeavours.
 Data can be examined by species, contributing laboratory, methodology, brain region, and data type, thereby allowing functionality not currently available elsewhere.
 The data are predominantly organized into atlases (e.g. Allen CCF, Waxholm) and linked to the KnowledgeSpace – a collaborative community-based encyclopedia linking brain research concepts to the latest data, models and literature.